grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/include-dashboards.md

 App dashboards are automatically discovered by the Grafana server and imported when the server starts.

-## Step 4 (Optional): Add navigation links
+### (Optional) Add navigation links in an app plugin

-To enhance user navigation, you can include an additional page in the `plugin.json`.
+An app plugin can enhance user navigation by adding a navigation link in `plugin.json`.
 The path of the include should reference the bundled dashboard `uid` property.

 ```json title="src/plugin.json"
 {